 (5) Five-star rated programs shall be paid an additional thirty-five per cent.

-(N) Providers who meet the requirements pursuant to both paragraphs (L) and (M) of this rule for additional percentages shall only be paid the higher of the two payment increases.
+(O) Providers who meet the requirements pursuant to both paragraphs (M) and (N) of this rule for additional percentages shall only be paid the higher of the two payment increases.

 (1) Late fees.